Jawneck/TheoryOfAlgorithms/README.md

 # TheoryOfAlgorithms

 # About
-This project is an implentation of the SHA256 Hashing Algorith in C.
+This project is an implementation of the SHA256 Hashing Algorithm in C.
 SHA-2 (Secure Hash Algorithm 2) is a set of cryptographic hash functions designed by the United States National Security Agency (NSA), and is a U.S. Federal Information Processing Standard

 # How to run
 1. Clone the repository and cd into the sha256 directory
-2. Compile - `gcc  sha256.c  -o sha256`
+2. Compile - `gcc -o sha256.c sha256`
 3. Execute - `./sha256 test.txt`

 # Implementation